” The best thing people can do for bears is replace misconceptions with facts.” – Dr. Lynn Rogers

-Myth #4: Once a bear has tasted human food, it won't eat wild food any more
+Myth #4: Once a bear has tasted human food, he won’t eat wild food any more

 Myth #5: Bear bells are the best way to avoid a surprise encounter

-Fact: It's best to alert bears of your presence by talking loudly, singing songs or breaking sticks.
+Fact: It’s best to alert bears of your presence by talking loudly, singing songs or breaking sticks.
 Try to hike in a group, on established trails, during daylight hours.
-See our Bear Smart in the Backcountry section for more information.
+See our Play section for more information.

 Myth #6: If a bear charges you, climb a tree.